manasesjesus/builtio-microservice-monitoring/README.md

-## Monitoring Cumulocity microservices using Built.io Flow
+## Monitoring Cumulocity IoT microservices using Built.io Flow

 Third-party services can be employed to monitor microservices deployed in Cumulocity IoT.
 One cool tool to achieve such goal is [Built.io Flow](https://www.built.io/).

 This is a small workflow to monitor the health endpoint of a microservice deployed in the Cumulocity IoT platform.
-If the microservice is not up and running, Built.io will notify a Slack channel and create an alarm in Cumulocity.
+If the microservice is not up and running, Built.io will notify a Slack channel and create an alarm in Cumulocity IoT.

 ### Prerequisites

 *   Built.io credentials.
 *   Slack channel to post messages to, [Slack app and OAuth token](https://slack.dev/node-slack-sdk/getting-started).
-*   Cumulocity credentials, i.e. a tenant, username and password.
+*   Cumulocity IoT credentials, i.e. a tenant, username and password.
-*   A Cumulocity microservice deployed and subscribed to the tenant.
+*   A Cumulocity IoT microservice deployed and subscribed to the tenant.

-Cumulocity microservices are server-side applications used to extend the platform with specific functionality and developers are not restricted to any specific tech stack.
+Cumulocity IoT microservices are server-side applications used to extend the platform with specific functionality and developers are not restricted to any specific tech stack.
 However, there are certain requirements that must be met.
 Review the [Microservice SDK guide](https://cumulocity.com/guides/microservice-sdk/introduction/) for more details.

 ### Setup